 All of these points apply to you if you’re working today too – protect your skin with sun cream for when you’re outside on your lunch break, wear loose-fitting clothes for if the multiple fans around the office aren’t enough to keep you cool and drink as much water as you can manage.

-Look after yourself and don’t travel anywhere today without your sunglasses, sunhat,s money for an ice-cream and extra water if necessary and a good book!
+Look after yourself and don’t travel anywhere today without your sunglasses, sunhat, money for an ice-cream and extra water and a good book!
 We only live once and your skin needs to last you that lifetime.
 Many skin care companies actually advise that we stay out of the sun between 11am and 3pm so if you intend to be out during these times then you need to be extra careful or you will regret it – sorry to break the news!
 You will definitely benefit from a beach umbrella to cover yourself from the rays during this time, known in many countries as siesta time.

 Have a wonderful day and look after yourself.
 What factor of suncream will you be wearing today?
 Let us know if our poll and see what the most popular results are – you might be inspired to up your skin protection a notch if you haven’t been already by these crazy temperatures!